EXCLUSIVE-EU to fine Deutsche, JPMorgan and others in rate probe - source

 COSTLY MISDEEDS

-The cost to banks could also mount if investors who believe they have lost money because of rate manipulation use the settlements to sue for damages.
+The cost to banks could also mount if investors who believe they have lost money due to possible manipulation use the settlements to sue for damages.

 Authorities in the United States, Britain and elsewhere have so far fined five financial firms, including RBS and Barclays, $3.7 billion for manipulating Libor and its Euribor cousin.
-Seven individuals face criminal charges.
+Seven individuals have been criminally charged.

 This earnings season, several banks set aside more money to cover the seemingly relentless rise in the cost of fines, lawsuits and compensation.

-Deutsche Bank booked 1.2 billion euros in legal costs in the third quarter of 2013 alone, wiping out profit for that period and taking its total legal provisions to 4.1 billion euros.
+Deutsche Bank booked 1.2 billion euros in legal costs in the third quarter of 2013 alone, wiping out profit for that period and taking its total legal provisions to 4.1 billion.

-EU Competition Commissioner Joaquin Almunia said in April that he expected to issue decisions on the interest rates cases by the end of the year to help the market to regain confidence in the benchmarks.
+EU Competition Commissioner Joaquin Almunia said in April he expected to issue decisions on the interest rates cases by the end of the year in order to help the market regain confidence in the benchmarks.

 In addition to Euribor and Libor, the Commission is also investigating suspected rigging of interest rates linked to the yen (Tibor) and the Swiss franc.

-It is also carrying out an investigation into credit derivatives involving 13 top investment banks including Citigroup, Goldman Sachs, financial data company Markit and the International Swaps and Derivatives Association (ISDA). ($1 = 0.7402 euros) (Additional reporting by Steve Slater and Kirstin Ridley in London, Thomas Atkins in Frankfurt, Matthias Blamont in Paris and David Henry in New York; Writing by Luke Baker and Carmel Crimmins; Editing by David Holmes and David Goodman)
+It is also carrying out a probe into credit derivatives involving 13 top investment banks including Citigroup, Goldman Sachs, financial data company Markit and the International Swaps and Derivatives Association (ISDA). ($1 = 0.7402 euros) (Additional reporting by Steve Slater and Kirstin Ridley in London, Thomas Atkins in Frankfurt, Matthias Blamont in Paris and David Henry in New York; Writing by Luke Baker and Carmel Crimmins; Editing by David Holmes)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan